-The following article is a brief overview of the program:
+The following article is an overview of the Flying Blue program:

 It's free to join the Flying Blue program and occasionally bonus miles are given on joining.